aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ```

-You will need to set the rest of the inputs by yourself, the most critical being the following:
+You will need to set the rest of the inputs by yourself, the most critical being `structure`, `kpoints`, `pseudos` and the `resources` options under the builder's `metadata`.
+An incomplete example of how to set these parameters are shown below.

 ```{code-block} ipython